Train Accidents Caused by Conductor Negligence

 Whether you are a passenger filing a lawsuit or an employee filing a FELA claim, Arnold & Itkin understands what it takes to win your case.
 Our investigations and negotiations have resulted in billions of dollars in verdicts and settlements for the injured.
 Our train accident attorneys have represented cases nationwide, lending our skill and insight to hundreds of clients in the last 5 years alone.
 Train cases require more than a run-of-the-mill injury lawyer—your case deserves the focus, attention, and power of a firm known nationwide for our record-setting results.

-Call (888) 493-1629 today for a free case consultation.
-Our team is more than happy to hear your story and determine the best possible route for your case.
+Call (888) 493-1629 today for a free consultation.
+We're prepared to listen to your story and help you determine the best possible route for your case.